Rio Grande: River modifications

 The United States and Mexico share the water of the river under a series of agreements administered by the International Boundary and Water Commission (IBWC), US–Mexico.
 The most notable of these treaties were signed in 1906 and 1944.
 The IBWC traces its institutional roots to 1889, when the International Boundary Committee was established to maintain the border.
 The IBWC today also allocates river waters between the two nations and provides for flood control and water sanitation.
 Use of that water belonging to the United States is regulated by the Rio Grande Compact, an interstate pact between Colorado, New Mexico, and Texas.

+The Upper Colorado River Basin Compact allots 62780 acre.ft of water from the upper Colorado River basin per year to municipalities in New Mexico.
+Albuquerque owns 48200 acre.ft, about three-quarters of the total amount.
+The water is delivered to the Rio Grande via the San Juan–Chama Project.
+The project's construction was initiated by legislation signed by President John F. Kennedy in 1962, and was completed in 1971.
+This diversion project transports water under the continental divide from tributaries of the San Juan River (the Navajo, the Little Navajo, and Blanco Rivers) to Heron Reservoir, which empties into the Rio Chama before this connects to the Rio Grande.
+Although it held rights to San Juan-Chama water for many years, it was only as of 2008 that Albuquerque began using it as part of its municipal supply, with the completion of San Juan-Chama Drinking Water Project (SJCDWP) by the Albuquerque Bernalillo County Water Utility Authority.